-But here’s the rub…The “cortisol switch,” as I recently heard articulated and reviewed by Brendon Burchard at his live event, called Expert’s Academy.
+But here’s the rub…The “cortisol switch,” as I once heard articulated and reviewed by Brendon Burchard.
 Your body ceases to register the positive aspects of cortisol, and you switch to the negative aspects of cortisol.
 It’s like when you drink regular coffee and feel like a rockstar, for 20 minutes.
 Then you get hit the wall, get all jittery and anxious.
 Thoughts erode.
 Blood sugar drops.
 Acidity increases.
 You get heavy and dumb.
 Over time, high cortisol, when sustained, is linking to high blood pressure, diabetes, increased belly fat, brain changes such as atrophy of the hippocampus (where memory is synthesized), depression, insomnia, and poor wound healing.
 In fact, fat cells in the belly have four times more cortisol receptors compared to fat cells elsewhere, so you just keep reinforcing the muffin top as your cortisol climbs and stays high.
 It’s not pretty.

 Cortisol is like that.
 It’s an impulsive little hormone that makes you feel smart and on your game one moment, and then turns on you.
 And the positive side of cortisol, prior to the switch, can be addictive.